-You can read more about the health, safety and environmental risk risks of our Energy Distribution business starting on page 43.
+You can read more about the health, safety and environmental risks of our Energy Distribution business starting on page 52.

-Our Specialty Chemicals business, which operates under the ERCO Worldwide trade name, handles, produces, transports, treats and disposes of regulated materials covered by environmental, safety and transportation legislation.
+Our Specialty Chemicals business, which operates under the ERCO Worldwide (ERCO) trade name, handles, produces, transports, treats and disposes of regulated materials covered by environmental, safety and transportation legislation.

 The Specialty Chemicals business supports its regional and local operations with customer, technical, occupational health and safety support representatives that operate nationally.
 They provide market emergency response support services, inspections, advice and training so that facilities and equipment are operated and maintained safely and in compliance with corporate and regulatory standards.
 They support field operations in the design, construction and inspection of large-scale customer installations.
+Industry organizations and other third parties also provide emergency response support.
+ERCO plants are designed using recognized best engineering practices to prevent a chemical leak.
+Systems are designed with multiple layers of protection to minimize the impact should a leak occur and keep a release confined within the plant boundaries.